Atomic Fluorescence Spectroscopy

-Atomic Fluorescence Spectroscopy (AFS) is a quantitative analytical method that is used to identify metallic elements within a sample and calculate their respective concentrations.
-AFS analysis has a wide variety of applications across food, pharmaceuticals, toxicology, and environmental research.
+Atomic fluorescence spectroscopy (AFS) is a quantitative analytical method used to identify metallic elements and calculate their respective concentrations within a sample.
+AFS analysis has a variety of applications across food, pharmaceuticals, toxicology, and environmental research.

 AFS analysis